 I’m not sure what I want to major in at Bucknell.
 Is it better to choose a major that I’m unsure of or apply undecided?

 If you are undecided about a prospective major, we encourage you to list yourself as undecided.
-Just keep in mind that you will be asked to explain your choice – whether you know what you want to study or not – in the supplemental application form.
+Just keep in mind that you will be asked to explain your choice – whether you know what you want to study or not – in the writing supplement.

 Does the intended major that I list on my application affect my chances for acceptance to Bucknell?